seanreed1111/sql-recipes/recipes.md

 ---

 5-7.
-Overcoming Issues and Errors when Subselects Return Unexpected Multiple Values Problem
+Overcoming Issues and Errors when SubSELECTs Return Unexpected Multiple Values Problem
-In working with data from a subselect, you need to deal with ambiguous situations where in some cases the subselect will return a single (scalar) value, and in other cases multiple values.
+In working with data FROM a subSELECT, you need to deal with ambiguous situations WHERE in some cases the subSELECT will return a single (scalar) value, and in other cases multiple values.

 Solution
-Oracle supports three expressions that allow a subselect to be compared based on a single column of results.
-The operators ANY, SOME, and ALL allow one or more single-column values from a subselect to be compared to data in an outer SELECT.
-Using these operators allows you to deal with situations where you’d like to code your SQL to handle comparisons with flexible set sizes.
+Oracle supports three expressions that allow a subSELECT to be compared based on a single column of results.
+The operators ANY, SOME, and ALL allow one or more single-column values FROM a subSELECT to be compared to data in an outer SELECT.
+Using these operators allows you to deal with situations WHERE you’d like to code your SQL to handle comparisons with flexible set sizes.
 Our recipe focuses on using these expressions for a concrete business problem.
 The order-entry system tracks product information in the OE.PRODUCT_INFORMATION table, including the LIST_PRICE value.
 However, we know discounts are often offered, so we’d like to get an approximate idea of which items have never sold at full price.
 To do this, we could do a precise correlated subquery of every sale against list price.
 Before doing that, a very quick approximation can be done to see if any LIST_PRICE value is

 higher than any known sale price for any item, indicated by the UNIT_PRICE column of the OE.ORDER_ITEMS table.
-Our SELECT statement takes this form. select product_id, product_name from oe.product_information where list_price > ALL (select unit_price from oe.order_items);
+Our SELECT statement takes this form.
+SELECT product_id, product_name FROM oe.product_information WHERE list_price > ALL
+(SELECT unit_price FROM oe.order_items);
-From this query, we see three results:
+FROM this query, we see three results:
 PRODUCT_ID  PRODUCT_NAME
 2351    Desk - W/48/R
 3003    Laptop 128/12/56/v90/110